Nick Mullens: 2020 season

 On March 5, 2020, Mullens was assigned a one-year, $750,000 exclusive-rights free agent tender by the 49ers.
 He signed the contract on May 1, 2020.
 On September 20, 2020, in a game against the New York Jets, Mullens came in after halftime after Jimmy Garoppolo suffered a leg injury.
 In the game, Mullens completed 8 of 11 passes for 71 yards and an interception in a 31–13 victory.
-Mullens was named the starter for Week 3 against the New York Giants.
+Mullens was named the starter for Week 3 against the Giants.
 In the 36–9 victory, he passed for 343 yards and one touchdown.
 In Week 4 against the Philadelphia Eagles, Mullens posted a career low passer rating of 72.6 in which he threw a pick six to linebacker Alex Singleton, thus resulting in Mullens getting benched for C. J. Beathard.
-Without Mullens, the 49ers would lose 25–20 to the Eagles.
+The 49ers went on to lose 25–20 to the Eagles.

-In Week 8 against the Seattle Seahawks, Mullens came into the game in the fourth quarter after Jimmy Garoppolo left the game with an ankle injury.
-Mullens rallied the 49ers back in the game by completing 18 of 25 passes for 238 yards and two touchdowns but the 49ers lost 27–37.
+In Week 8 against the Seahawks, Mullens came into the game in the fourth quarter after Jimmy Garoppolo left the game with an ankle injury.
+Mullens rallied the 49ers back in the game by completing 18 of 25 passes for 238 yards and two touchdowns but the 49ers lost 37–27.
 Mullens was named the starter for the 49ers again for the 49ers' Thursday Night Football game against the Green Bay Packers due to Garoppolo being sidelined indefinitely due to his ankle injury.
 In Week 13, against the Buffalo Bills, he had 316 passing yards, three touchdowns, and two interceptions in the 34–24 loss.

 On December 22, 2020, it was announced that Mullens would miss the rest of the season with an elbow injury he suffered in the 49ers 41–33 loss against the Dallas Cowboys.
 He was placed on injured reserve three days later.
 Mullens was scheduled to become a restricted free agent following the season, but the team did not extend a tender to him at the start of the new league year and he became an unrestricted free agent.

 Philadelphia Eagles

-On June 14, 2021, Mullens signed a one-year contract with the Philadelphia Eagles.
+On June 14, 2021, Mullens signed a one-year contract with the Eagles.
 On August 28, 2021, Mullens was waived by the Eagles.